-9. Fanad Head
+9. Fanad Head Lighthouse – Donegal

 A little farther drive from Dunfanaghy is Fanad Head.
 We took the winding road out there for another sunset and found that nobody was around.
 Save for three other photographers, we were the only people standing on the huge sea rocks waiting for the sun to light up the sky behind the lighthouse.

-10. Malin Head
+10. Malin Head – Inishowen Peninsul

 It’s windy here and we can’t imagine it ever being a calm day at Malin Head.
 It’s worth spending some time in this area.
 Not a lot of tourists make it to Malin Head and you’ll have most of it to yourself as you explore the villages and beautiful coastline.